Who can apply to be a host organisation?

 How many placements can I apply for?

-There is no set limit and applications can be made any time up to 31st July 2021.
+There is no set limit and the first round of applications can be made any time up to 31st July 2021.
+The second round of applications opens on the 1st of August and can be made anytime up to Friday the 17th of September.
 However, you should think about the number of placements you could reasonably support.

 What sort of roles are the placements suitable for?